rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 participants experienced with Linux commands and programming experience will have an easier time than those who do not.

 ## Hands-on step-by-step training

 Curriculum materials include a hands-on
 <strong>step-by-step tutorial book</strong>
 and videos.

+This is how we instill habits for good safety and vigilent security necessary at today's enterprises.

 ## Reliable products, not elegant code